immachakata/codels-sms-php/.github/README.md

 ### Sending Personalized Messages in Bulk

 For more advanced use cases, you can send different messages to different recipients in a single API call.
-Use the `setCallback` method to define a template for your messages.
+Use the `personalize` method to define a template for your messages.
 The callback receives the phone number and should return either an `Sms` object or a string - which is the message.

 ```php
 use IsaacMachakata\CodelSms\Sms;